kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 <br>

-> NOTE: `myArray` is instantiated with space for 5 integer elements.
->
-> At this point, `myArray` is a non-null array, but each element is initialized to the default value for integers, which is 0.
+> NOTE: `myArray` allocates memory for five integer elements, each initialized to the default integer value of 0.

 <br>